justinlawee/instacart/README.md

 **Impact:**
 Empowers developers, students, and independent builders to explore Snowflake’s full AI/ML capabilities and complete end-to-end projects before formalizing enterprise agreements.

-> **Next Step:** I plan to expand this project further by incorporating Snowpark ML model training and Cortex GenAI functions once my account upgrade is complete.
+> **Next Step:** I have a capl scheudled a sales representative on 4/28 to explore my options for upgrading my account.
+I plan to expand this project further by incorporating Snowpark ML model training and Cortex GenAI functions once my account upgrade is complete.

 ---